It can be quite a disappointment to go out for a swim, only to notice that your pool has lost its sparkle and is a cloudy mess.

 You don’t add chlorine directly, but use a pool shock like:

-Next, determine the amount of water in your pool and then calculate the pool shock volume, which should be 1 pound for 10,000 gallons of water.
-See the instructions for more specific guidelines.
+Next, calculate the amount of water in your pool and calculate the pool shock volume, which should be 1 pound for 10,000 gallons of water.
+Check the instructions of the product you purchase for more specific guidelines.

 Step 2: Filter and Vacuum Debris

-Next, verify the filter is working and whether or not you must replace the part.
-Then, turn on for at least eight hours a day regularly.
-If you keep the pool clean and the chemistry balanced, this standard should be enough to keep the average backyard pool clear and fresh.
+Determine whether the pool filter is running correctly.
+I recommend that you run it for at least 8 hours per day.
+If you keep the pool clean and chemically balanced, 8 hours should be enough filtration time to keep the average backyard pool clear and fresh.

 Step 3: Balance Your Pool Chemicals

-Once the water is thoroughly clean, test it for alkaline, pH, and chlorine levels using a test kit.
+Once the water is thoroughly clean, test the alkaline, pH, and chlorine levels in your pool using a test kit.
 You can buy them online or take a sample to the local pool store for analysis.

 - pH: 7.4 – 7.6